secretstartups/handbook/culture/all-remote/drawbacks/index.html.md

 **Solutions**

-  - Build an [intentional structure to informal communications](/company/culture/all-remote/informal-communication/) to help combat loneliness.
+  - Build an [intentional structure for informal communication](/company/culture/all-remote/informal-communication/) to help combat loneliness.
   - Schedule regular [coffee chats](/company/culture/all-remote/informal-communication/#coffee-chats), [social calls](/company/culture/all-remote/informal-communication/#social-calls), and [incentivize in-person visits](/handbook/incentives/#visiting-grant) between team members to encourage teambuilding and prevent isolation.

 **Challenge: Communication**

 If teams aren't intentional about creating ways for their people to stay connected, remote settings can cause communication breakdowns.

 **Solutions**

 - Asynchronous communication invites everyone to be a part of important discussions.
 - We welcome all-remote companies to glean from [GitLab's approach to meetings](/company/culture/all-remote/meetings/), as well as our [scheduled AMAs, group conversations, and Key Reviews](/company/culture/all-remote/learning-and-development/#ask-me-anything-ama-group-conversations-and-key-meetings) that are open to all.